orkhasnat/resume/typst/modern-1P/resume.typ

 )

 = About Me
 I'm a final semester undergraduate student with a keen interest in open-source projects.
-I actively seek out opportunities to learn and grow, especially within collaborative team environments where I can contribute to technological innovations.
+I actively seek out opportunities to learn and grow, specially within collaborative team environments where I can contribute to technological innovations.
 Adept at bug hunting and vulnerability detection, I excel at performing under tight deadlines and pressure.
 = Education

 #resume-entry(